Growing with the Web

 • Makes unit testing more difficult

-From the looks of the benefits and drawbacks you would wonder why you would use them at all, a lot of people even consider singleton as an anti-pattern.
+From the looks of the benefits and drawbacks you would wonder why you would use a singleton at all, a lot of people even consider it an anti-pattern.
 My answer to that question is that you should only use this pattern very sparingly and preferably not at all in large projects.
-You can however save yourself quite a bit of time using them in small projects, this is the only instance I would recommend.
+You can however save yourself quite a bit of time using them in small projects.

 UML diagram